LeviDooku/Data-Base-Using-Binary-Array/README.md

 - April 1, 2023 (lol xd):

 Added funcionality in the makefile, changed little mistakes in the code
 To do: Fix some problems with the users_data.txt file, functions are huge, make them smaller, more specific.
+Use pointer aritmetic.
 So many things xdddddD